D-Whipp/tri-health-demosite/README.md

 A company I applied to handed me homework to complete and give back.
 It was a PSD file which they wanted me to turn into an HTML/CSS website.
 Some of the criteria for the website included "Modals", "Carousel", and "Responsive Design". <br />
 <br />
 After I returned the homework I was left with the desire to add the assignment to my resume.
 So I searched online for some templates and created my own version: Tri-Health!

+## Technologies Used

+- HTML
+- CSS
+- Bootstrap

 ## Usage